Riktastic/Axium/README.md

 # 🦖 Axium
-**An example API built with Rust, Axum, SQLx, S3 and PostgreSQL.**
+**An example API built with Rust, Axum, SQLx, S3, Redis, and PostgreSQL.**
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 > ⚠️ **Warning:** This project is under active development.
 Pushed changes have been tested.
 But it might not yet be production ready.

 ## Summary
-Axium is a high-performance, security-focused API boilerplate built using Rust, Axum, SQLx, S3, and PostgreSQL.
+Axium is a high-performance, security-focused API boilerplate built using Rust, Axum, SQLx, S3, Redis, and PostgreSQL.
 It provides a ready-to-deploy solution with modern best practices, including JWT authentication, role-based access control (RBAC), structured logging, and enterprise-grade security.
 With a focus on developer experience, Axium offers auto-generated API documentation, efficient database interactions, and an ergonomic code structure for ease of maintenance and scalability.

+The resulting executable (Windows) is about

 ## Table of Contents
 - [🦖 Axium](#-axium)